-The logical problem of evil (aka the deductive problem) namely that the existence of God is logically incompatible with the existence of evil, has (to the general agreement of modern philosophers) been deflected by Plantinga’s free will defense.
-(See his book God, Freedom & Evil but be ready for heavy philosophy content.)
+The logical problem of evil (aka the deductive problem) namely that the existence of God is logically incompatible with the existence of evil, has (to the general agreement of modern philosophers) been deflected by Plantinga's free will defense.
+(See his book God, Freedom & Evil; be ready for heavy philosophical content.)
 But the emotional problem of evil (aka the inductive problem) will always remain during our lives here on our fallen Earth.
 When we are faced with obvious evil in the world, or the death of a loved one, our natural response is to question, to ask why, and perhaps to doubt God.
 Not because we are thinking of some rational objection, but rather because it hurts.

 Some people will respond by denying that evil exists.
 But what is perhaps easy to say is quite difficult to live, or as C S Lewis put it: "Whenever you find a man who says he does not believe in a real Right and Wrong, you will find the same man going back on this a moment later."
 There is a name for the person who denies good and evil: a sociopath.
 Clearly the proper response to evil is not denial.